facebookresearch/SentEval/README.md

 * *params* : senteval parameters (note that "prepare" outputs are stored in params).
 * *output* : numpy array of sentence embeddings (of size params.batch_size)

-In bow.py : [*params.word_vect[word]* for word in batch[0]] can be used to extract the word vectors of the first sentence in batch.
+In bow.py, batcher is used to compute the mean of the word vectors for each sentence in the batch using params.word_vec.
-The mean of the word vectors is then computed.

 ### 2.) prepare(params, samples)

-batcher only sees one batch at a time.
-To create a vocabulary of the whole dataset (for instance for SNLI), we need to see the whole dataset.
+batcher only sees one batch at a time while the *samples* argument of *prepare* contains all the sentences of a task.

 ```
 prepare(params, samples)